-In addition holders of Commonwealth Scholarships who undertake their courses on a full-time basis may apply for a living allowance which is subject to a means test.
-The maximum living allowances are $\pounds 221$ p.a. for a student living with his parents and $\pounds 338$ p.a. for a student living away from his parents.
+Full-time students may apply for a living allowance, which is subject to a means test.
+The maximum allowances are £234 p.a. for students living at home and £364 p.a. for students living away from home.
+Scholars may earn up to £2 per week without effect on the living allowance.